max-gui/books/zuul_with_ribbon_to_set_your_own_listOfServers.md

-# zuul with ribbon to set your own serverlists
+# zuul with ribbon to set your own listOfServers

 ## you need CustomServerList which extends AbstractServerList<Server>